Nutanix-APJ/NHT/files_deploy/files_deploy.rst

 .. note::

- AFS requires n (n, being the number of FSVMs) IP addresses on the Client network: 1 IP address per FSVM.
+ Files requires n (n, being the number of FSVMs) IP addresses on the Client network: 1 IP address per FSVM.

 Select the **Secondary - Managed** VLAN for the Storage Network.
 Click **Next**.